-As I enter my third year with the affiliate, I share my experiences with others who I hope will consider becoming involved in the great work of our Habitat for Humanity affiliate.
+As I enter my seventh year with the affiliate, I share my experiences with others who I hope will consider becoming involved in the great work of our Habitat for Humanity affiliate.
 When I talk about our affiliate, I often get asked “So why do you volunteer at Habitat?”
 After thinking about that question, here are some answers:

 1. It’s Important – I fully support the approach that Habitat for Humanity takes to help those in need.
 We help provide the opportunity for a deserving family to purchase their first home and provide their family with their first ever safe home of their own – it’s life changing.